Connecting People with Nature in The Medlock Valley

 Walking the Medlock Way

-Groundwork held an exciting 2-day event at the end of Summer where we invited people from all over Manchester to walk The Medlock Way – an 11 mile stretch of the river running from Oldham to Manchester.
+Groundwork held an exciting 2-day event where we invited people from all over Manchester to walk The Medlock Way – an 11 mile stretch of the river running from Oldham to Manchester.

 Starting in Lees Brook Nature Reserve in Oldham, we walked and litter-picked our way along the River Medlock, taking in the sights, sounds and wildlife of the Medlock Valley before ending in Pin Mill Brow in Manchester.
 Each day ended with free food, drinks and nature-themed craft activities!